jonaf/puppet-pocco/README.md

 # Pocco

-Puppet-pocco is inspired by pocco (now Pycco), which was inspired rocco, which was inspired by by docco.
+Puppet-pocco is inspired by pocco (now Pycco), which was inspired rocco, which was inspired by docco.
 It's based on rocco.

 ## Installation